NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

   - `products.js`: Handles product-related routes (`/api/products`).
   - `analytics.js`: Handles analytics-related routes (`/api/analytics`).
 - **Controllers (`src/controllers`):** Handles incoming requests, validates the data, and calls the appropriate services to perform business logic.
-  - `authController.js`: Contains the logic for user registration, login, and profile retrieval.
+  - `authController.js`: Contains the logic for user registration, login, logout, and profile retrieval.
   - `productController.js`: Contains the logic for CRUD operations on products.
   - `analyticsController.js`: Contains placeholder logic for analytics.
 - **Services (`src/services`):** Contains the core business logic of the application.
 It interacts with the models to access and manipulate data.
-  - `AuthService.js`: Handles the business logic for user authentication.
+  - `AuthService.js`: Handles the business logic for user signup, login, logout, and profile retrieval.
   - `ProductService.js`: Implements the business logic for all CRUD operations on products.
   - `AnalyticsService.js`: A placeholder for future analytics-related business logic.
 - **Models (`src/models`):** Defines the database schemas and provides an interface to interact with the database.